Neobalanocarpus

 Neobalanocarpus is a monotypic genus of plants in the family Dipterocarpaceae.
 The single species, Neobalanocarpus heimii, is a tropical hardwood tree.
 Common names for the tree and its wood products include chengal, chan ta khien, chi-ngamat, takian chan, and takian chantamaeo.
 The tree grows over 60 m tall.
 Chengal is considered the number one wood (classified as heavy hardwood) of Malaysia and export of logs is prohibited due to its scarcity.
 The species is listed as endangered on the IUCN Red list.

 Distribution

 Neobalanocarpus heimii is endemic to the Malay Peninsula and grows under quite a range of conditions of soils and topography in Peninsular Malaysia (and southern Thailand) from low flat semi-swamp to hills, but appears to thrive best on undulating land with light sandy soils.
 See Wildlife of Malaysia.
 It is now extinct in Singapore, and possibly extinct in Thailand.

 Description

-Neobalanocarpus heimii can grow to be a large tree over 60 metres tall, with a straight, unbranched trunk, averaging 90cm in diameter, and with obvious supporting buttresses.
-Its simple, leathery leaves are arranged alternately, and are elliptical to lanceolate, between 7 to 17 cm in length, and 2.5 to 5cm in width.
+Neobalanocarpus heimii can grow to be a large tree over 60 metres tall, with a straight, unbranched trunk, averaging 90 cm in diameter, and with obvious supporting buttresses.
+Its simple, leathery leaves are arranged alternately, and are elliptical to lanceolate, between 7 and 17 cm in length, and 2.5 and 5 cm in width.
+The largest tree in peninsular Malaysia is a Neobalanocarpus heimii at the Pasir Raja Forest Reserve in Dungan, Malaysia which is 65 m height and 16.75 m girth, with buttresses up to 10.6 m long and 7.6 m high.

 It is widespread in mixed dipterocarp forests, growing to altitudes up to 1000 m, preferring soils that are friable and well-drained land.